Financial-Times/o-forms/README.md

 - `oFormsWrapper` - an area around the form, which can be coloured.
 - `oFormsMessage` - styles for global form messages.
 - `oFormsPrefixSuffix` - adds ability to affix information/buttons to form fields.
+- `oFormsLabelOptional` - styles to add an "optional" indicator to a label.
 - `oFormsUnskin` - removes all default styling from a field.

 For more details on specific mixins [browse the SassDoc documentation of the module](http://sassdoc.webservices.ft.com/v1/sassdoc/o-forms).